0xB0BAFE77/0xSciTE4AHK/README.md

 In addition, my calltips include all possible parameters, what's expected in each, which are optional, return value types, remarks that cover any additional noteworthy information, all options available in any param and minimal descriptions, and each command/function/directive/flowcontrol statement has a minimal example with it.
 Because who the hell wants to keep alt+tabbing back to the docs to look up something???

+Install:
+The `ahk.api` file goes into the main SciTE folder

 Example: The current version of SciTE displays [GetKeyState as a command](https://i.imgur.com/aWgDNVf.png) (orange is command in the Hat of God theme).
 But the calltip card is for a function.
 Then, if you click the little arrow on the calltip, you get the [command calltip](https://i.imgur.com/ujaLVd0.png).